MahadAhmed25/counting-tokens/README.md

-# Counting Tokens – COMPSCI 4NL3 HW1
+# Counting Tokens – COMPSCI 4NL3 A1

-This project implements a Python program that reads a text file, performs text normalization and tokenization, counts word frequencies, and visualizes the resulting rank–frequency distribution.
-The script was developed to satisfy the requirements of Homework 1 for COMPSCI 4NL3.

 ---